tinymce/tinymce-docs/enterprise/check-spelling/custom.md

 ### Verifying Custom Dictionary Functionality

-If successfully configured, the custom dictionary feature will report dictionaries found in the application server's log at server startup.
+If successfully configured, the custom dictionary feature will report dictionaries found in the application server's log at service startup.

 Example: